 Cee has been active in the Triangle community for many years.
 She served for seven years as President for the Triangle Chapter of the Association of Fundraising Professionals.
 She is a current Board Member for VAE (Visual Art Exchange) in Raleigh.
 She spent two years as a Board Member for Cary Visual Art.
 She was a member of the Public Art Advisory Board for the Town of Cary for almost five years.
 She is a sought-over speaker who has received several accolades including being selected by her peers as the 2016 Fundraiser of the Year and the recipient of the 2017 C-Suite Award.

 Clarenda lives in Cary, NC with her 16-year old son, Asher Bleu, and her three unsuccessful farm dogs — Chewie, Solo, and Theo.
 She also has two adult daughters, Arionna and Amira, and three grandchildren.
 In her spare time, she loves to travel, raise orchids, and upcycle secondhand furniture.

 Sean Lilly Wilson (Orange): Founder and Chief Executive Optimist at Fullsteam Brewery

 Sean is the Chief Executive Optimist at Fullsteam Brewery.
 He founded and led both Pop The Cap and Permit Beer, two beer lobbying organizations that have opened up economic markets to North Carolina’s craft beer industry.
-He holds both an MBA and Master of Public Policy from Duke University.
+He holds both an MBA and a Master of Public Policy from Duke University.
 In both 2012 and 2013, Sean was a James Beard Foundation semi-finalist in the category of Outstanding Wine, Beer, or Spirits Professional.